They couldn't decide what to do with St. Joseph, Holy Spirit, and St. Augustine Prep.

 Maybe a solution could be to create two divisions of non-publics, with a South Division of St. Joseph, Holy Spirit, St. Augustine Prep, and Gloucester Catholic - which is pushing into Gloucester County with a proposed athletic campus in Deptford - and a North Division of Bishop Eustace, Camden Catholic, Holy Cross, Paul VI, and Notre Dame.

-But there's still a wide spread in size, and persuading Gloucester Catholic and Holy Cross to agree to such an arrangement might be as tough as finding three Group 1 teams that would be competitive with St. Joseph.
+But there's still a wide spread in size, and persuading Gloucester Catholic and Holy Cross to agree to such an arrangement might as tough as finding three Group 1 teams that would be competitive with St. Joseph.

 And let's not forget the other side of this issue: It's not as if St. Joseph and Holy Spirit want to play overmatched Group 1 and Group 2 programs and win regularly by 35 points.